Pros and cons of different robotics solutions for order fulfillment

 image credit: Mecalux.com

 In shuttle systems, small robots called shuttles travel through aisles on rails, retrieve totes from storage and bring them to a lift.
 The lift takes the totes down to a conveyor, which then transports them to picking stations.
-After all the items for the order are picked, the totes are returned to storage.
+After all the items for the order are picked, the totes are returned via the same process back into storage.

 Pros:

-• High throughput: shuttles travel at high speeds and can access each tote directly from the aisle, which results in a high throughput.
+• High throughput: Shuttles travel at high speeds and can typically access each tote directly from the aisle, resulting in high throughput.
+Similarly, each goods-to-person picking station is fed by conveyors, enabling fast cycle times and minimizing congestion.

-• Long track record: these systems have been on the market for 20+ years, with lots of established vendors able to supply and service them.
+• Long track record: These systems have been on the market for 30 years, with lots of established vendors able to supply and service them.

 Cons:

-• High costs: shuttle systems require significant capital investment to pay for engineered racking, conveyors and lifts.
-The cost of a shuttle system typically exceeds $5-10 million.
+• High costs: Shuttle systems require significant capital investment to pay for engineered racking, conveyors and lifts.
+The cost of a shuttle system typically starts at $5 million and can easily run into the tens of millions.
 In addition, the complex machinery is costly to maintain and each installation requires extensive spare parts inventory to minimize downtime in case of failure.

-• Single points of failure: a broken lift or conveyor belt can cause the whole system to stop and acts as a single point of failure.
+• Single points of failure: A broken lift or conveyor belt can cause the whole system to stop for an extended period of time.

 Cube storage